asabitov/aws-bastion-template/README.md

-# AWS Bastion Host Template
+# AWS Bastion CloudFormation Template
 This CloudFormation template creates a standard AWS bastion, which has all essential software installed for DevOps projects.

 Just run: